 - Be active during the week in a number of different locations within school and off site.
-This will include the opportunity for weekly swimming and other PE activity.
-Also, the opportunity for activities at our offsite farm and garden locations.
+This will include the opportunity for weekly recreational activities including walking, swimming, cycling, horseriding and other adventurous outdoor activities!

 - Be provided with an Action Plan which is regularly reviewed and updated.
 The AP will identify targets related to (a) academic attainment and (b) social and emotional development.